When is the National Day of Prayer?

 Who is behind the National Day of Prayer Task Force?

 The Chairman is Mrs. Shirley Dobson, who has held the position since 1991.
 Mrs. Dobson volunteers her time and does not receive a salary.
 The NDP Task Force consists of a full-time staff and a network of thousands of grassroots volunteers nationwide.
-Mr. John Bornschein serves as the Executive Director.
+Mr. John Bornschein serves as the Vice Chairman and Executive Director.
 Prior to Mrs. Dobson’s involvement, the Task Force was led by Mrs. Vonette Bright, wife of former Campus Crusade for Christ president and founder Bill Bright.

 Is the Task Force affiliated with Focus on the Family or Family Talk?